awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 To export a VM from Amazon EC2, first meet the following prerequisites\.
 + Install the AWS CLI\.
 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+**Tip**
+In [ supported AWS Regions](https://docs.aws.amazon.com/cloudshell/latest/userguide/supported-aws-regions.html), you can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) for a browser\-based, pre\-authenticated shell that launches directly from the AWS Management Console\.
 + Create an Amazon S3 bucket for storing the exported images or choose an existing bucket\.
 The bucket must be in the Region where you want to export your VMs\.
-For more information about S3 buckets, see the [Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
+For more information about S3 buckets, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
 + Create an IAM role named `vmimport`\.
 For more information, see [Required service role](vmie_prereqs.md#vmimport-role)\.

 ## Considerations for image export<a name="limits-image-export"></a>